Flag varieties, toric varieties, and suspensions: three instances of infinite transitivity: Introduction

-In this paper we deal with three classes of flexible affine algebraic varieties whose special automorphism group $\SAut(X)$ is infinitely transitive.
 Our main results can be formulated as follows.
+An affine variety is called {\it non-degenerate} if every invertible regular function on it is constant.

-\begin{theorem} \begin{enumerate}\item Consider a flag variety $G/P$ over $\kk$.
-Then every normal affine cone $X$ over $G/P$ is flexible and its special automorphism group $\SAut (X)$ acts infinitely transitively on the smooth locus $X_{\rm reg}$. \item The same conclusion holds if $X$ is any non-degenerate\footnote{This means that $X$ does not have a $1$-torus as a factor.} affine toric variety over $\kk$ of dimension at least 2.\item Suppose that an affine variety $X$ over $\kk$ is flexible and either $X=\AA^1$, or $\dim X\ge 2$ and the special automorphism group $\SAut (X)$ acts infinitely transitively on the smooth locus $X_{\rm reg}$.
-Then all iterated suspensions over $X$ have the same properties\footnote{ of flexibility and infinite transitivity of the special automorphism group.}.\end{enumerate}\end{theorem}
+\begin{theorem} \begin{enumerate} \item Consider a flag variety $G/P$, where~$G$ is a semisimple algebraic group, and~$P$ is a parabolic subgroup in~$G$.
+Then every normal affine cone~$X$ over $G/P$ is flexible and its special automorphism group $\SAut (X)$ acts infinitely transitively on the smooth locus $X_{\rm reg}$. \item The analogous conclusion holds if~$X$ is any non-degenerate affine toric variety of dimension at least~2. \item Suppose that an affine variety~$X$ is flexible and either $X=\AA^1$, or $\dim X\ge 2$ and the special automorphism group $\SAut (X)$ acts infinitely transitively on the smooth locus $X_{\rm reg}$.
+Then all iterated suspensions over~$X$ also have properties of flexibility and infinite transitivity of the special automorphism group. \end{enumerate} \end{theorem}